 - Insurers or their agents or representatives (both yours and ours);

 - Our auditors, including external accreditation bodies (including BM Trada);

 - Law enforcement agencies and regulators (including the Solicitors Regulation Authority, Chartered Institute of Legal Executives and the Law Society of Scotland);

-- Courts or tribunals, where we are acting for you in a dispute;
+- Courts, tribunals and Alternative Dispute Resolution providers, where we are acting for you in a dispute;

 - Public bodies (e.g. HM Land Registry or Companies House);